Apply to renew your practising certificate

 If you are providing evidence of overseas teaching service, all documents must be certified copies.

-Your My Rawa and Ministry of Education (ESL) logon
+Your My Rawa logon

 If you need support to get into My Rawa, you can view our webpage here.